"We're in the basement, learning to print

 - As mentioned in the Ridiculous Exchange Rates trope, counterfeiting was endemic during the Russian Civil War.
 The Kerenki Ruble banknotes made by the provisional government were of such laughably poor quality that anyone with a storebought home printing apparatus could make indistinguishable copies.
 And they did.
 This devalued the currency so badly that both the counterfeiters and the mints didn't bother to cut them into individual banknotes and released them as 1x1 metre sheets to save time.

-- As in the aforementioned The Counterfeiters, releasing counterfeit money into an enemy country to undermine its economy is a popular war tactic.
+- Releasing counterfeit money into an enemy country to undermine its economy is a popular war tactic.
 The most infamous example would probably be during The American Civil War, where the Union flooded the south with millions in bogus Confederate cash.
 Whether this worked or not is debatable.
 Most of the fake bills were instantly recognizable because they looked too good, but many retailers still accepted them because the Confederate Dollar was already suffering from Ridiculous Exchange Rates, anyway.

 - Counterfeit Money is a frequent problem in China.
 However, only higher-value notes tend to be counterfeited.
 This results with an odd situation where the jiao (RMB equivalent of cents) notes are much lower in quality than the yuan notes, their texture almost resembling counterfeited money.
 The idea is that the jiao are worth so little that nobody would bother counterfeiting them anyway.